 1) You must declare the Certificate in the Study of Education through your electronic portfolio.
 Navigate to EP>Student>Academic Career>Major Declaration.
 On the pull-down menu for declaring a certificate select "Study of Education (CSED)" and click on "submit".

 2) You must submit the completed Application for the Certificate in the Study of Education, which is available as a fillable PDF file at this link.
 The application form will not be considered complete until it has been signed by both the applicant and the applicant’s academic advisor.
 Complete Applications with all supporting documents must be submitted no later than the end of the last pre-registration planning period for which you are eligible.
 The application materials may be submitted to any of the supervising faculty (see http://www.wesleyan.edu/cse/faculty.html for the current list).

 NOTE: Students who do not complete Step 2 may have their declarations deleted.

 The supervising faculty strongly encourage completion of the certificate requirements using the approved course list.
 In exceptional circumstances it may be possible to substitute a limited number of other courses for those on the approved list.
 Approval for substitution requires that a petition for each such course be submitted with the other application materials.
 The petition must give a full description of the education-related content of the course (e.g., from the detailed syllabus) and describe how it fulfills the requirements of the certificate equivalently to approved courses.
-No more than a total of two individual or group tutorials (and no student fora) may be used to fulfill the certificate requirements.
+No more than a total of two individual or group tutorials may be used to fulfill the certificate requirements.
 Student fora are generally not eligible for approval.
 Courses from other institutions may be used but must first be accepted for transfer credit by the relevant Wesleyan academic department or program.